Services Offered

 Tuning

 Pianos require regular tuning in order to maintain the correct pitch; at least once a year have your piano fully tuned.
 When Ralph Thorn tunes your piano, he will advise on any necessary and recommended adjustments or repairs which will allow the piano player to fully enjoy the instrument’s potential, and maximize the enjoyment of playing and listening.
 This will help maintain the value of your investment in the piano and in lessons.
+I tune aurally, meaning my ears can tell me when a note is in tune, starting from a pitch set by tuning fork or electronic pitch device and then using mathematical relationships between notes.
+That’s how I was trained, and is how most concert tuners tune pianos.
+Some tuners rely on electronic tuning aids to set the pitch for each note, and some electronic tuning devices and programs are exceptionally good (also expensive), other phone apps are cheap and are unfortunately only suitable for guitars and perhaps electronic organs.
+I also have high-quality electronic tuning aids that I might use in noisy settings or to prove tunings.

 Photo above: tuning two Steinway grands